Buying an Electric Shower: The Ultimate Buyer’s Guide

 One criticism often aimed at electric showers is the fact that they sometimes don’t produce very good water flow, thanks to a lack of pressure.
 This is not really a valid complaint though, as power showers can now produce the water pressure that you want and maintain temperature aslong as you get the right model.

 The standard electric shower is appealing to most for one simple reason: price.
 These are the types of showers than can be bought for relatively low sums of money, and generally work really well.
 Of course, this low price means that they usually don’t have loads of bells and whistles attached to them though, unlike the next entry on the list.
 They are generally best for households that already have decent water pressure, as there is no integrated pump to force the water out of the shower head.

 Power showers are the other type of shower commonly seen in homes throughout the country, and they are generally regarded as the best power showers around.
 While they often look the same, they do come with a slightly higher price tag, and this is for one reason: they come with a pump in them, which allows the water to be sprayed at a much higher pressure.
 The result?
 Those using a power shower will get a better experience.

 Common Features to Look For

 There are many different features nowadays, and all of them can be a fantastic addition to your shower routine.
 The best electric shower probably won’t contain all of them though, but instead will only contain the features that you really want or need.
 Some electric shower reviews will try to say that you need them all, but really, what’s the point in all that extra expense for something that you won’t use?

-So that you can get the best electric shower for you, here are some common features you might decide you want:
+So that you can get the right shower for you, here are some common features you might decide you want:

 - Power.
 The higher the power rating of a shower, the more it will cost to run.
 Higher power also leads to better performance though, so you’ll have to balance the two factors against each other.
 Power is measured in kW and most select a shower that’s between 8.5kW and 10.5kW.